 Treating Constipation In Cats: Breakdown

 Considering the rapid developments in the veterinary world, it's strongly recommended that you take your pet straight to the vets if things seem grave.
 At the clinics, well-trained professionals would know what to do to improve the overall condition of your feline pal.
-They have to run a couple of tests to diagnose the root of the issue first but in most of the cases, constipation is treatable.
+They have to run a couple of tests to diagnose the root of the issue first but in most cases, constipation is treatable.
 Therefore, you don't need to freak out if you catch glimpses of poop stuck halfway out of cat.

 Note: Though it appears to be somewhat faster as well as less bothersome, giving your cat random medicine without clearances from vets is ill-advised.
 Not only such an action complicates the treating regime but it might also endanger the very life of your pet.